 South Eastern Economic Development (SEED) Corporation

 The South Eastern Economic Development (SEED) Corporation is a nonprofit certified by the U.S. Small Business Administration (SBA).
 SEED was established in 1982 to improve the economy of the region by helping small businesses get started, grow, and create jobs.
-Nearly 40 years later, SEED continues to serve small businesses in Massachusetts and Rhode Island by financing all types of commercial projects and providing technical assistance to hundreds of existing and prospective entrepreneurs annually.
+Over 40 years later, SEED continues to serve small businesses in Massachusetts and Rhode Island by financing all types of commercial projects and providing technical assistance to hundreds of existing and prospective entrepreneurs annually.

 SEED administers four main loan programs: Fast Track Loans, SBA Micro Loans, Small Loans, and SBA 504 Loans.
 Prospective borrowers are able to work with SEED to determine which program best suits their financing needs and provides them the most favorable rate and terms.
 SEED's larger financing programs are designed to work in conjunction with local lending institutions interested in partnering on loan projects while also mitigating risks associated with the financing needs.